Cystitis in Females Clinical Presentation

 Acute Urethritis Versus Cystitis

 The predominant complaints in acute cystitis relate to the inflamed bladder mucosa.
-Constitutional symptoms, such as fever, nausea, and anorexia, are rare or mild.
+Constitutional symptoms, such as fever, nausea, and anorexia, are infrequent and quite mild.
 The symptoms of dysuria, urgency, hesitancy, polyuria, and incomplete voids may be accompanied by urinary incontinence, gross hematuria, and suprapubic or low back pain.
 Patients may demonstrate some suprapubic tenderness to palpation.

 Infection in Patients with Spinal Cord Injury